Lycolia/ts-server-boilerplate/README.md

 - Boilerplate for hot reloading and debugging TypeScript server
 - Minimal components
 - Includes sample server and ESLint, Prettier, VSCode configs
-- Only available on Linux, Disavailable on Windows

 ## How to using